Chronic Diseases: Research, Control, and Prevention

 How are proposals selected?

 Applications will be evaluated based on: (1) Agreements between all agencies providing professional and/or supportive care, either voluntarily or for fees; (2) a description of the approach that will be used to provide prevention case management services; and (3) a description of how services will complement/expand existing agency primary and secondary services and specific criteria published in program guidance.
-All applications will be peer reviewed.
+Peer review is conducted for all applications.

 How may assistance be used?